35mm Slide Transfer - Sharp, Rich, Accurate

 What's our process?

-Your slide are first clean before we have them digitally captured and processed.
-You choose the storage format - DVD data disc, USB Drive, or Hard Drive.
-(You can provide these or purchase digital drives from us).
+Your slides are first cleaned before we have them digitally captured and processed.
+You choose the storage format - USB Drive, DVD data disc, or Hard Drive (you can provide these or purchase digital drives from us).

 Not sure of what digital file format you should use?

 JPEG is the most common file format and is the most widely used and accepted format across all devices today.
 We can also output to PNG, TIFF, or BMP upon request.

 How do you provide the slides to us?

 Because most people have their slides in Kodak carousels already, just bring them in as they are.
 If your slides are loose in boxes or have them in folders, no problem - we'll organize & load these into a carousel for you at a small additional fee.